AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Being one motor vehicle in a sea of traffic can lead to a sense of anonymity.
 When people feel that others won’t be able to attribute actions to them, they are more likely to act aggressively if they feel someone did something wrong.

-This is akin to the verbal aggressiveness seen in today’s social media world, such as the mean comments on a YouTube video.
+This is akin to the verbal aggressiveness seen in today’s social media world, such as mean comments on a YouTube video.
 And even though driving is not done online, the same theory applies where people don’t think they will be held accountable for their actions among so many cars.

 Disregard for Others or the Law